AS 3745 Standard

-Evacuation exercises are necessary to familiarise the occupants about current emergency procedures.
+Evacuation exercises are necessary to familiarise the occupants with current emergency procedures.
 At the minimum, every department and area should participate in one exercise every 12 months.
 Only the EPC is allowed to exempt any occupant from taking part in the exercises with a written note.

 Applications of AS 3745 Standard

-The AS 3745 Standards are applicable to structures, buildings and workplaces that have human occupants.
+The AS 3745 Standards are applicable to structures, buildings, and workplaces that have human occupants.
 The exception to this standard covers Class 1a buildings (Building Code of Australia definition).
 However, the exception is waived if the structure is occupied as a workplace.

 All the training activities that will be conducted and supervised must be done by competent personnel.
 For positions such as chief warden, deputy warden, communications officer, and other deputies, additional training must be conducted.
 Training should also be provided for all occupants and new occupants even if they are casual or temporary occupants.
 The training activities should be conducted for all occupants once each year at the very least.

-Currently, the Australian Standard is considered as a guideline for safety and security, and is recommended to ensure the integrity of organizations.
+Currently, the Australian Standard is considered as a guideline for safety and security and is recommended to ensure the integrity of organizations.
 The standards, however, are not legally binding.
 They are only considered as such if they are included in the legislation or contract.